Perhentian Islands in Malaysia: Your Ultimate 2026 Travel Guide

 Activities on and around the Islands

-If you’re staying on the Perhentian Islands for an extended period, I recommend taking a few days trip inland to the Cameron Highlands.
+If you’re staying on the Perhentian Islands for an extended period, I recommend taking a few-day trip inland to the Cameron Highlands.
 After spending time in the tropical heat, the cooler temperatures of the highlands are a welcome change.
 The Cameron Highlands offer beautiful rolling hills, tea plantations, and plenty of opportunities for hiking and sightseeing.

 The journey to the Cameron Highlands can be done by ferry back to the mainland, followed by a bus or private transfer.
+I recommend 12GoAsia through here to check for times and bookings.
+Price approx. 120 MYR €25 / $28.
 Although it takes some time to get there, the stunning views and cool climate make it a worthwhile detour, especially if you need a break from the beach.

 The Perhentians aren’t known for a wild party scene, but Perhentian Kecil has a lively nightlife, particularly around Long Beach.
 This is where you’ll find beach bars offering drinks, fire shows, and even the occasional DJ set.
 The vibe is relaxed but fun, and it’s the perfect way to wind down after a day of snorkeling or diving.